 You can tell Guillermo del Toro had a hand in the screenplay, with his famous eye for detail once again producing some wonderful creature design unlucky children to face, just like in Crimson Peak and Mama.

-When it comes to the characters, there is a little bit of character development and a couple of surprising decisions made by the filmmakers in terms of the fate of characters, but for the most part, the audience doesn’t learn a great deal about the kids or the creatures.
+When it comes to the characters, there is a little character development and a couple of surprising decisions made by the filmmakers in terms of the fate of characters, but mostly, the audience doesn’t learn a great deal about the kids or the creatures.

 In the end, Scary Stories to Tell in the Dark is a fun popcorn horror that you’ll look back on fondly if you’re currently between the age of 13 and 17, just like I do with the horrors that came out in my formative years if however, you are outside of this age bracket there are better and scarier films out there to enjoy.